jorgex10/configs/README.md

-## Here we can find some general configurations for my diary use tools
+## Here we can find some general settings for my daily use tools.

 ### .bash_profile